 Through Jin Shin Jyutsu Self-Help our awareness is awakened to the simple fact that we were all born with the ability to harmonize and balance ourselves in body, mind and spirit.
 As children we suck our thumbs.
 As adults we rest our head in our hands while thinking and hold the back of our hips to ease our lower back.
 Through Jin Shin Jyutsu, when we utilize this light touch consciously, we can be a part of our own healing process.
 We can truly help ourselves!
 Jin Shin Jyutsu Self-Help training is offered to all patients when they receive JSJ sessions.
 All patients, caregivers are also invited to attend our free monthly Jin Shin Jyutsu “Now Know Myself” seminars, offered the second Wednesday of each month from 1 p.m. - 2 p.m. in Conference Room 306 of the Whitney-Hendrickson Building at Markey (the conference room is in the Psych-Oncology area of the building).
 There is no registration necessary.

 The Jin Shin Jyutsu program at the Markey Cancer Center is made possible through the generosity of the Lexington Cancer Foundation and individual contributions.
-To learn more about how you can support this program, to make an appointment or for more information, contact Jennifer Bradley at 1.800.333.8874 (toll-free), 859.323.1797 or via email at firstname.lastname@example.org.
+To learn more about how you can support this program, to make an appointment or for more information, contact Jennifer Bradley at 800-333-8874 (toll-free), 859-323-1797 or via email at

-You have used Jin Shin Jyutsu self-help all of your life without even realizing it.
-Babies suck their thumbs and fingers; we relax in a hammock with hands behind our head.
-We cross our arms, sit on our hands, and hold our fingers.
-When we do this with purpose, we can make positive changes in the way we feel both physically and emotionally.
+You have used Jin Shin Jyutsu Self-Help all of your life without realizing it.
+As a baby, you may have sucked your thumbs or fingers.
+Many of us relax in a hammock with hands behind our head.
+We cross our arms, sit on our hands, and hold our fingers and hands.
+When we learn to use touch with purpose, we can make positive changes in the way we feel, both physically and emotionally.

 Learn what Jin Shin Jyutsu is and how it is practiced.